If you have a serious matter please ask to speak to a senior solicitor/partner

 How to get the CPS to drop charges before your court date

 The prospect of facing a criminal trial is an understandably daunting one.
 It is important to remember, however, that even where you have been charged with a crime, you will not necessarily need to stand trial – especially if you have the right legal strategy.
-However, if you are hoping to have the CPS drop charges, you will always need an excellent legal team.
+You can instruct our excellent legal team if you hope to have the CPS drop charges.
+We now have cases dropped by the CPS regularly.

 In some cases, it may be possible to negotiate with the Crown Prosecution Service (CPS) for you to accept a lesser charge, avoiding the need for a trial.
 The CPS could agree to you receiving a caution in some cases.
 However, for defendants facing a trial, the best outcome is obviously to have the charges against them dropped or dismissed altogether.

-At JD Spicer Zeb, we are experts in having the CPS drop charges against our clients.
+At JD Spicer Zeb, we have an excellent track record in having the CPS drop charges against our clients.
 You can instruct us on a Legal Aid or bespoke Private basis to advise you and consult one of our specialist lawyers to make what are known as written representations or submissions to the CPS.

-As you might expect, the CPS are not likely to drop charges unless they have a compelling reason to do so.
+As you might expect, the CPS are not likely to drop charges unless they have a compelling reason.
 This raises several important questions, including what reasons the CPS might have to justify dropping charges and what steps you can take to get the CPS to drop charges.

 Factors the police and CPS may consider when it comes to dropping charges in the UK include where: